Calculated Pen Functions

 Constant Value: 25

-- Click OK again to view your High SP pen on your Easy Chart.
+- Click OK again to save your pen options.
+Now, view your High SP pen on your Easy Chart.
 The High SP value of 25 is represented on your Easy Chart by a blue horizontal line.

 - Next, let's add a second calculated pen.
+Double click on the Easy Chart to open the Style Customizer.
 On the Calculated Pens Table at the bottom of the screen.
-Click the Add icon.
+Click the Add

-- Set the calculated pen options as follows:
+- On the Edit Pen window, set the calculated pen options as follows: